 Recent season concert work includes Missions and Mysteries with Stephen Stubbs at the Berkeley Festival and Exhibition, Mass for the Oppressed (Anchorage Concert Chorus), Rossini’s Messe Solonelle (South Bend Chamber Singers), Vaughan Williams Dona Nobis Pacem (Seattle Pro Musica, Philharmonia Northwest), and Handel’s Messiah (Symphony Tacoma, Bremerton Symphony, Great Bend Center for Music).
 Tess also has the privilege of singing a number of world premieres, including Emerson Eads’s Princess Sophia (The Orpheus Project), Donald Skirvin’s Canticles of Crimson, and John Muehleisen’s Borders at Carnegie Hall.

 Upcoming season highlights include Female Soldier in the West Coast premiere of The Falling and the Rising at Seattle Opera, Susanna in Le Nozze di Figaro (Kentucky Opera), Fiordiligi in Così fan Tutte (Inland Opera Northwest), Rosina in Il Barbiere di Siviglia (Opera on the James), and Mimi in La Bohème (Eugene Opera, New Years Celebration).

-A native Seattleite, this marks her ninth season with the Seattle Mariners as a regular anthem singer.
-Miss Altiveros holds a Master’s degree in vocal performance from the University of Washington.
+A native Seattleite, Miss Altiveros has been a regular anthem singer for the Seattle Mariners for over a decade, and holds a Master’s degree in vocal performance from the University of Washington.

 Photo by Pinehurst Photography